 are available from the General Store and The Stateliner Bus Company

 regularly services Smoky Bay with through connections to and from

 Adelaide.
-The Stateliner passenger service operates 7 nights a
+The Stateliner passenger service operates several days a

 week and tickets can be purchased both at the Stateliner shopfront

 in the Franklin Street Bus Station in Adelaide, and at Smoky Bay.

 Within Smoky Bay a Boat Ramp can also be found which may appeal